 Pool cues in those times were known as maces and they had flat appendages attached to one end of them with which they were supposed to hit the pool balls.
 Think of it as something of a hockey stick or golf club.

-As the game progressed though, people began using the narrow end of a mace to maneuver the pool balls into the sockets as it was more convenient.
+As the game progressed though, people began using the narrow end of a mace to manoeuvre the pool balls into the sockets as it was more convenient.
 Maces were done away with and pool cues were born.
 They were much slimmer and easier to handle.

 A French prisoner is credited with discovering the use of pool cue tips.
 With a lot of spare time on his hands in prison, he began cutting pieces of leather off horses and making his own pool cue tips with them.
 He observed that this resulted in much better results.
 Once he was released from jail, he flaunted his newly acquired pool skills at various saloons and soon even wrote a book with a detailed explanation of his techniques to get a perfect shot.